Bekere Godana

 Bekere Godana was a king of the Leqa Neqemte one of the realms of the Oromo in the mid-19th century, ruled 1841–1868.
 He was the first of the kings to establish Nekemte as his capital.
 His rule ended in 1868 when he was succeeded by his son Moroda Bekere.

 Godara established his the state or polity of Leqa Nekemte in 1841, extending his rule of Neqemte over a larger area beyond the borders of the city itself.
-He came to power as the leader of the Oromo gada system in the city of Neqemte.
+He came to power as the leader of the Oromo Gadaa system in the city of Neqemte.